Tuesday, January 21, 2025

 As Christians, we take this situation a step further by realizing that every person is created in the image and likeness of God.
 We believe that God elevated our human dignity by becoming one of us in the Incarnation of Jesus.
 We acknowledge that every born or preborn baby has both a developing body and an immortal soul destined for eternity.
 We hold to timeless precepts such as Thou shalt not kill.
 We believe that medicine and technology minimally should do no harm to the patient (human person), and certainly not deliberately destroy him or her in the womb.

-The problem now exists where people have become too comfortable in their sin.
+The problem now exists where people have become much too comfortable in their sin.
 What might have seemed so obvious in the past—a grave sin or repulsive evil—is now accepted or even glorified.
 Sin dulls the conscience and blocks the intellect.
 The lies that have been uttered over and over again begin to be believed and then held as “truths” and “rights.”
 Good becomes bad and bad becomes good.
 Our world winds up upside down.

 Yes, we have a long way to go before things change for the good.
 However, left without resistance we see evil advance in (formerly, obviously repulsive) acts like infanticide, euthanasia, the acceptance of pedophilia or ephebophilia, a distortion of marriage, recognition of sodomy (and other acts) as sexual alternatives, dissatisfaction with one’s gender, propagation and use of artificial contraception and various abortifacients, a flourishing pornography industry, etc. etc. This could never happen in an enlightened, civilized society, could it?
 Just look around you.
+Our societal values resemble pagan and not Christian cultures.

 While the message of the Gospel is suppressed, minimized, mocked, and seen as outdated and irrelevant, what will it take to bring people to their knees and acknowledge the need for Jesus Christ and His true Church?

-I fear to ask this question.
+I truly fear to ask this question.

 Fr.
 Ed Namiotka